Program Evaluation and Client Experience Services

-The Center for Research and Education at Benjamin Rose Institute on Aging has expertise in developing and conducting customized program evaluations to help you determine the acceptability, feasibility, efficacy, effectiveness and quality of your programs and services.
+Benjamin Rose Institute on Aging has expertise in developing and conducting start-to-finish customizable evaluations to help determine the feasability and effectiveness of your programs and services.

 - Specific aims and evaluation goals